Caroline Laura Rice: Biography

+In 1887, she attended a lecture given by Pandita Ramabai.

 She was very active in the Trinity Methodist Church in Springfield, Massachusetts.

 She married Rev. William Rice (1821–1897) on September 13, 1843.
 They had four children, including a daughter named Caroline Laura Rice.

-She died August 29, 1899 in the home of her son, Rev. Dr. Charles Francis Rice in Springfield.
+She died August 29, 1899, in the home of her son, Rev. Dr. Charles Francis Rice in Springfield.